 - What treatment and/or rehabilitation you require;

 - How long it takes for your injuries to stabilise; and can also depend on

 - How long it takes to negotiate a settlement with ICWA and their legal representatives.

-A majority of personal injury law claims in WA are settled and finalised by way of a negotiated settlement, usually between personal injury lawyers representing the parties.
+The majority of personal injury law claims in WA are settled by negotiation.
 This is an adversarial system where the insurer is under no obligation to provide you with an equitable level of compensation.
 Most insurers will appoint legal representatives to negotiate on their behalf and given that this is a specialist and highly technical area of the law you place yourself at a significant disadvantage if you do not have legal representation to safeguard your interests.

 Separovic Injury Lawyers have worked hard to establish our reputation as tough and tenacious negotiators.
 Please contact us if you would like to ensure that you maximise all of the compensation you deserve to receive.